 Aggravated domestic violence is a class 5 felony.
 Punishment for aggravated domestic violence can range anywhere from probation (with jail) up to 2.5 years in prison.

 It’s often said that the best defense is a good offense.
-Choosing a qualified domestic violence lawyer is a key component to ensuring that your charges are properly defended against.
+Choosing an experienced domestic violence lawyer is a key component to ensuring that your charges are properly defended against.
 Your attorney should be able to assert any and all defenses necessary to obtain an acquittal.
 The exact defense strategy for a domestic violence offense depends on the underlying crime for which you have been charged.
 For example, the defenses asserted in defending a domestic violence assault crime will likely differ from those used in defending a domestic violence harassment charge.

 No. As with all victim related crimes in Arizona, the State is the party that brings charges, not a particular victim.
 Once police have been called and an arrest decision has been made, police refer the case to a prosecutor for charging.
 Only a prosecutor can opt to have charges dropped after review of the case.